kajjohns/Asperity-Erosion/readme.md

 Also included in this repository are codes for reproducing and plotting the inversion results  for the three subduction zones in the manuscript.
 These scripts are in folders called Run_Nankai_Inversion, Run_Cascadia_Inversion, and Run_Hikurangi_Inversion.
 In each folder run the scripts in the following order: (1)setup_, (2) mcmc_inverions_, (3) plot_MCMC_inversion_.

 Note: The only files not provided are the very large hmat binary files that are generated in the build_GFs step (or setup step).
 These will need to be built by setting compute_hmat = true;

+Note: You may need to compile and Mex hm_mvp codes (heirarchical matrix, matrix-vector product).
+Instructions for this are in the readme in the hmmvp0.16 folder.

 ---